 Use a Strong Password

 You can create a stronger password in a few different ways.
 Use complex passwords not found in any dictionary.
 One way to do that is to turn a sentence or phrase into something that is not easily recognized by others.
 For example: Myd0gH@sF13@s (My Dog Has Fleas) You would replace certain words or letters with numbers or symbols.
+It is also recommended taking a sentence like: “Pussy cat, pussy cat, where have you been?
+I’ve been to London to visit the Queen.”
+And using the first letters numbers and punctuation to make “Pc,pc,whyb?IbtLtvtQ.”
 You could also use a password-generator like found at www.lastpass.com/password-generator.
 Also, don’t use passwords that include any personal information of any kind.
-Lastly, Change your passwords regularly.
+It is not important anymore to change your password unless you’re forced to.
+If you feel that your password has been compromised, change it.
+It use to took a long time to crack a password, now it takes seconds, unless you’ve chosen a strong one.

 We should also talk about having your Web browser remember your passwords.
 This can be convenient, but it poses a security risk.
 Some browsers let you (or, potentially, thieves) view a list of your saved login credentials, including the site, username, and password.
 This is handy if you forget a password, but can reveal all the passwords you use to anyone.
 My Customers also run in to problems accessing accounts when these save passwords are cleared.
 They have used the remembered password so long, they forgot what it was.
 And recovering some of these passwords can be challenging.